blank-project/blank-project.github.io/cheatsheets/sql.md

 - `SAVEPOINT` : To divide a transaction

 ## Data Definition Language (DDL)
-- ` TABLE` : Define a new table
+- `CREATE TABLE` : Define a new table
-- ` TABLE` : Modifies a table definition
+- `ALTER TABLE` : Modifies a table definition
-- ` VIEW` : Define a new view
-- ` TABLE` : Remove a table
+- `DROP TABLE` : Remove a table
-- ` INDEX` : Define a new index
+- `ADD INDEX` : Define a new index
-- ` INDEX` : Remove an index
+- `DROP INDEX` : Remove an index
-- ` VIEW` : Remove a view
-- ` TABLE` : Empty a table
+- `TRUNCATE TABLE` : Empty a table

 ## Contraintes SQL
-- ` NULL` : Enforces a column to not accept NULL values
+- `NOT NULL` : Enforces a column to not accept NULL values
 - `UNIQUE` : Ensures that each row for a column must have a unique value
-- ` KEY` : Combination of NOT NULL and UNIQUE.It uniquely identifies each record in a database table
+- `PRIMARY KEY` : Combination of NOT NULL and UNIQUE.It uniquely identifies each record in a database table
-- ` KEY` : Ensure the referential integrity of the data in one table to match values in another table
+- `FOREIGN KEY` : Ensure the referential integrity of the data in one table to match values in another table
 - `DEFAULT` : Specifies a default value for a column